zhonghuiart/Mesh-Fixer/README.md

 <img src="https://github.com/zhonghuiart/Batch-Cleanup/blob/0945413ac81dc54e17ba4c872fe8645f4bb7cf18/images/material.png?raw=true" width="800">

 Maintain clean material IDs when exporting to Substance Painter or UE, avoiding messy material settings.
+The material ID function can be toggled on or off — enable it only when you want to generate or rename materials.

 - Automatically assigns a new material to each object using its name + suffix
 - Existing materials will be suffixed with `_1`, `_2`, etc.

+- `checkbox` — Enable to auto-assign material IDs.
+Disable to skip.
 - `Suffix` — Customize material suffix (default: `shader`)
 - `To All` — Assign material IDs to all objects